Sometimes though, life happens. We purchase healthy fresh foods then forget to use them. Nothing can ruin your day faster than a rotten egg.

 As the air sac further expands eventually the egg floats to the surface of the water.
 Eggs that float in a bowl of water should be discarded.

 4. Sniff Test

 The sniff test is a simple way to help you learn if an egg is bad.

 A rotten egg has a very distinctive odor.
 That smell is caused by the presence of hydrogen sulfide, a gas created by the decay of nutrients inside the shell.

 Very old eggs will smell like sulfur without even being cracked open.
-Do not even bother trying to cook a bad egg, dispose of it, and purchase a dozen fresh eggs on your next trip to the store.
+Do not even bother trying to cook a bad egg, or conduct any other tests.
+Dispose of it, and purchase fresh eggs on your next trip to the grocery store.

 Also, check the shell for powdery spots as this can indicate the presence of mold.
 And if the shell has a slimy feel that can mean that there is bacteria growing on the eggshell.
 In both cases discard these eggs (4).

 When you crack open your eggs there are other visual signs that to look for that can show you if they are no longer fresh or even if they have gone bad.